nickjj/ansible-sshd/README.md

 sshd_accept_env: "LANG LC_*"
 sshd_subsystem: "sftp /usr/lib/openssh/sftp-server"
 sshd_use_pam: "yes"

-# The amount in seconds to cache apt-update.
-apt_cache_valid_time: 86400
 ```

 ## Example playbook

-For the sake of this example let's assume you have a group called **app** and you have a typical `site.yml` file.
+For the sake of this example let's assume you have a group called **app** and
+you have a typical `site.yml` file.

 To use this role edit your `site.yml` file to look something like this:

 ```
 ---

-- name: ensure app servers are configured
+- name: Configure app server(s)
 - hosts: app

   roles:
     - { role: nickjj.sshd, tags: sshd }
 ```

-Let's say you want to edit a few values, you can do this by opening or creating `group_vars/app.yml` which is located relative to your `inventory` directory and then making it look something like this:
+Let's say you want to edit a few values, you can do this by opening or creating
+`group_vars/app.yml` which is located relative to your `inventory` directory
+and then making it look something like this:

 ```
 ---

 sshd_port: 1337
 ```